Sintang Regency: Administrative districts

-Infrastructure
+Note: (a) comprising 16 urban kelurahan (Akcaya, Alai, Batu Lalau, Kapuas Kanan Hilir, Kapuas Kanan Hulu, Kapuas Kiri Hilir, Kapuas Kiri Hulu, Kedabang, Ladang, Mekar Jaya, Mengkurai, Menyumbung Tengah, Rawa Mambok, Sengkuang, Tanjung Puri and Ulak Jaya) and 13 desa.

 Education

-There are 193 kindergartens, 456 elementary schools, 142 junior highschools, and 44 senior highschools.
-In addition, there are 18 vocational highschools.
-The regency has total 10 universities and higher education institutions as of 2020, most of which are located in town of Sintang.
-One of the most notable in the regency is Kapuas Sintang University, located in Sintang district.
-The university is private and located close to Kapuas River.
+There are 193 kindergartens, 456 elementary schools, 142 junior high schools, and 44 senior high schools.
+In addition, there are 18 vocational high schools.
+The regency has a total of 10 universities and higher education institutions as of 2020, most of which are located in the town of Sintang.
+One of the most notable in the regency is Kapuas Sintang University, located in Sintang District.
+The university is private and located close to the Kapuas River.
 It was previously known as Panca Bhakti Teaching and Education College before becoming a university.
-Muhammadiyah University in Pontianak also has campus branch in Sintang, which is also private.
+Muhammadiyah University in Pontianak also has a campus branch in Sintang, which is also private.
 Other colleges in the regency include Christian theological schools such as Sintang Khatulistiwa Theological College, Injili Setia Sintang Theological College, Kapuas Raya Christian College, and Immanuel Sintang Kalbar Theological College.
-In addition, there is a public nurse academy owned by West Kalimantan provincial government and one private Islamic college, Ma'arif Sintang Islamic College.
+In addition, there is a public academy owned by the West Kalimantan provincial government and one private Islamic college, Ma'arif Sintang Islamic College.

-The regency government also runs regional library, located on town of Sintang.
+The regency government also runs a regional library, located in the town of Sintang.